Editor's Note: This post has been updated with new links and content.

 Is offering free shipping to your customers worth it?
 Absolutely!
 Does free shipping increase sales?
 Yes.
-But there’s a lot to take into account before you offer free shipping to your customers.
+But there’s a lot to take into account before you offer free shipping to your shoppers.
 We’ll explore what that looks like in this post.

 Need help assessing whether or not free shipping is right for your business?